(Im)possibility of Collective Intelligence: Introduction

-But with great power comes great responsibility.
-The exact same algorithm trains predictive models that aid high-stakes decision-making in health care \citep{Tomav19:Clinical,Wiens19:Roadmap,Ghassemi22:ML-Health}, employment \citep{Deshpande20:Ai-Resume}, and criminal justice \citep{Angwin16:MachineBias}.
+But with great power also comes great responsibility.
+Such predictive models have recently been used in aiding high-stakes decision-making in health care \citep{Tomav19:Clinical,Wiens19:Roadmap,Ghassemi22:ML-Health}, employment \citep{Deshpande20:Ai-Resume}, and criminal justice \citep{Angwin16:MachineBias}.
 In human-centric domains, heterogeneity observed across data points, on the one hand, may represent an inherent diversity within a population that the learning algorithm must account for \citep{Heckman01:Heterogeneity}.
 On the other hand, it may reflect prejudice and societal biases against specific demographic groups that have historically influenced the collection and distribution of data.
-As a result, a growing concern on the disproportionate impact of algorithmic models has not only sparked a cross-disciplinary collaborations in algorithmic fairness to increase fairness and transparency in today's AI systems, but also created a sense of responsibility among legislatures to regulate them \citep{Barocas19:FML,Zafar19:Fairness,Kilbertus20:FairImperfect,Giffen22:Pitfalls}.
+As a result, a growing concern on the disproportionate impact of algorithmic models has not only sparked a cross-disciplinary collaborations to increase fairness and transparency in today's AI systems, but also created a sense of responsibility among legislatures to regulate them \citep{Hardt16:EO,Barocas19:FML,Zafar19:Fairness,Kilbertus20:FairImperfect,Giffen22:Pitfalls}.
 Additionally, when training data are scattered over potentially massive network of remote devices such as mobile phones or siloed data from hospitals, matters pertaining to privacy, security, and access rights may prevent data sharing across environments.
-Federated learning (FL) addresses these challenges by developing algorithms that rely only on privacy-aware aggregated information without direct access to local data sets \citep{Konecny16:FedOpt,Mcmahan17:FL,Li20:FL,Kairouz21:FL}.
+Federated learning (FL), for example, addresses these challenges by developing algorithms that rely only on privacy-aware aggregated information without direct access to local data sets \citep{Konecny16:FedOpt,Mcmahan17:FL,Li20:FL,Kairouz21:FL}.

-As we can see, heterogeneous data on the one hand offers opportunities to build more powerful AI systems.
-On the other hand, it also presents new challenges that might be in conflict with the principles of democracy.
+The evolving diversity within data presents promising prospects for enhancing our existing AI systems, but a critical trade-off inherent in tackling learning problems within such context remains inadequately comprehended, particularly as we grapple with real-world constraints like privacy, security, and equity.